vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

   - Retrieves the most recent Blobs stored in the Container.
   - `prefix` will filter the returned values - only Blobs with key matching the prefix will be returned.
 The empty string indicates that all Blobs should be returned.
 - **GetBlob(const std::string& key)**
-  - Retrieve a handle to the most recent Blob referenced by key.
+  - Retrieve a handle to the most recent Blob referenced by `key`.
 - **GetBlobHistory(const std::string& key)**
   - Retrieve every Blob referenced by key, stopping at the creation of the first Blob or the end of the finite history stored by the network.
-The `front()` of the vector will contain the newest Blob, while the `back()` of the vector will contain the oldest known Blob.
+The front() of the std::vector will contain the newest Blob, while the back() of the vector will contain the oldest known Blob.
+- **GetBlobContent(const Blob& blob)**
+  - Retrieve the content of `blob`.
+  - `blob` can be from _any_ Container.
+  - Can be done at anytime, even if `blob` has been deleted from the Container.
+- **GetBlobContent(const Blob& blob, std::uint64_t offset, std::uint64_t length)**
+  - Retrieve from `offset` to `offset + length` of the `blob` contents.
+  - `blob` can be from _any_ Container.
+  - Can be done at anytime, even if `blob` has been popped from the history limit or been deleted.
 - **CreateBlob(const std::string& key, std::string data, std::string meta_data)**
-  - Create a Blob at the specified key.
+  - Create a Blob at the specified `key`.
   - `data` or `meta_data` can be empty.
   - Maximum size of `meta_data` is 64KiB.
   - `data` has no size restrictions (only local memory contraints apply).